yoadg/yoadg.github.io/_wiki/traffic.md

 Load balances use various algorithms to achieve the best possible distribution of traffic.
 The choice of a load-balancing algorithm depends on the specific needs and objectives of the application or service being balanced.
 Different algorithms offer various advantages and trade-offs, making them more or less suitable for particular scenarios.

 **Static Algorithms:**
-- Round robin — Client requests are sequentially sent to different service instances in a cyclic order.
+- Round robin — Client requests are sequentially sent to different service instances in a cyclic order, ensuring a fair distribution of the workload.
 Typically, statelessness is required for the services.
 - Sticky round-robin — An enhanced version of the round-robin algorithm where subsequent requests from a client go to the same service instance that handled the initial request.
 - Weighted round-robin — The administrator can assign weights to each service, determining the proportion of requests each service handles.
 - Hashing — This algorithm applies a hash function to the IP or URL of incoming requests.
 The instances to which requests are routed depend on the hash function’s result.
 Requests with the same hash will always go to the same service instance, assuming the number of instances is constant.